ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ```

-To enable the RAP framework, to save and update the database tables, the mapping information needs to be added to the behavior as well.
-Note, that
+To enable the RAP framework to save and update the database tables, the mapping information needs to be added to the behavior as well.
+Note that
 mapping is only necessary for the field where the name was changed by, for example, removing an underscore.
 Renaming `email` to `Email` does not require a mapping.
-The source code below shows the behavior definition including the necessary mappings information.
+The source code below shows the behavior definition, including the necessary mappings information.
-The `corresponding` keyword defines, that components with the name (except in some case changes like in the example above) are mapped automatically.
+The `corresponding` keyword defines that components with the name (except in some cases, changes like in the example above) are mapped automatically.

 ```abap
 managed implementation in class zbp_i_product unique;